Survey Promo

 The students could decide on what course they would take in college, she explained.

-The scholarship program recipients are not required to do service for the congregation after their graduation.
+The scholarship program recipients are not required to do service for the congregation after their graduation, but as an expression of gratitude, they are encouraged by the Sisters to serve those in the peripheries.

-Today, most of the congregation’s scholars are based and studying in Cebu, a province in central Philippines more than 800 kilometers southeast of Manila, the country’s capital.
+Today, most of the congregation’s scholars are based and studying in the northern and southern Philippines.

-The ICM has foundations, like the Pag-Asa Human Development Foundation, and Sambayanan Educational Foundation, said Sr. Perla Macapinlac, another member of ICM.
+The ICM has foundations, like the Pag-Asa Human Development Foundation, said Sr. Perla Macapinlac, another member of ICM.

 “Education has become an essential service of the congregation,” she said.
 “Providing scholarship grants to needy students has been our constant apostolic concern.”

-The congregation’s St. Theresa’s College in Quezon City had its own scholarship program funded by its alumni, parents, and friends of the sisters.
+The congregation’s St. Theresa’s College in Quezon City has its own Foundation Sambayan Educational Foundation, Inc., and has its own scholarship program funded by its alumnae, parents, and friends.

 The ICM is keen on continuing to provide support to students who are financially challenged.